 Most charting projects require more than 100 or even 500 data points.
 Yet key performance gains in some libraries seem to disappear with larger data sizes.
 Luckily, ZingChart exceeds the competition when it comes to large data packets.

 A: ZingChart is a software product with developers working full time to add features, fix bugs, and provide support.
 Our licensing options do offer some ways to use ZingChart at competitive price points.

 If you really need free, you can use our free, branded version.
 We appreciate your help promoting our name far and wide.
 Download ZingChart (a free, branded version) now.

 A: No single library has everything.
 While we have focused our efforts on the most popular chart types, our library offers many, many choices while still keeping ZingChart fast.
 Our full features list may help you find the specific chart type or feature for your project.
 Plus, ZingChart offers a number of chart types that other libraries lack or break out at separated costs.

 A: ZingChart provides a default theme, but infographic design is an art as well as a science.
 If you want help, we can do that (for a fee) or point you to others who can.
 Just like Photoshop doesn't make you a graphic artist, ZingChart can’t make your visualizations instant data masterpieces.
 But it gives you all the tools to make them useful and memorable.

 A: It’s a fine line between offering a competitive feature set and overwhelming the user.
 However, we know our job is to hide complexity and we think we’ve done a pretty good job of making a usable charting tool.

 Another way to learn about using ZingChart is through our documentation.
-It contains attribute definitions, data formats, and API details.
+It contains attribute definitions and API details.
 Our new and improved documentation is the result of hours of time defining attributes, testing values, and making demos.
 We want our users to be able to take advantage of the deep feature set ZingChart offers.